Drizzr/MCG_segmentation/README.md

 ### 8.1.
 General Training Setup

-- **UNet Models (`-15M`, `-900k`)**: Trained on a combined dataset of all suitable QTDB records and ~60% of LUDB records.
-Tested on the remaining 40% of LUDB.
+- **UNet Models (`-15M`, `-900k`)**: The datasets were partitioned into training, validation, and test sets using a strict patient-level split to prevent data leakage across sets.
+The test set was composed exclusively of records from 40\% of the LUDB patients.
+The validation set, used to guide model selection, was formed from 5\% of patients from the QTDB and 5\% of the remaining LUDB patients.
+Consequently, the final training set consisted of all other records, comprising 95\% of suitable QTDB patients and the remaining 55\% of LUDB patients.
-- **Other Models (`DENS`, `MCG-Segmentator`)**: Trained on the QTDB dataset only and tested on the entire LUDB dataset.
+- **Other Models (`DENS`, `MCG-Segmentator`)**: Trained and validated on the QTDB dataset only and tested on the entire LUDB dataset.
 This difference in training data diversity should be considered when comparing performance.
 - **Training Parameters**: Models were trained for up to 100 epochs with AdamW [5], cosine annealing LR, and Focal Loss [6].
 Input sequences were 500 samples (2 seconds at 250 Hz) with an overlap of 400 samples, and data augmentation was applied with a probability of 80% during training.

 <div align="center">